cdig/cd-module/README.md

     └── your-other-module
 ```

-### Option B: change the import paths
+### Option 2: Break It!
 If you don't want to use the above folder structure, you can change the import paths used by your module.
 You'll need to change imports in the `index.html` and `styles.scss` files.

 Anywhere that you see something like...